-Under the school's statutory power to make rules on pupil behaviour and the duty to manage the safety of staff, pupils and visitors, the school can impose a requirement that pupils undergo screening.
-All members of staff will have the authority to screen pupils.
+Under the school's statutory power to make rules on student behaviour and the duty to manage the safety of staff, students and visitors, the school can impose a requirement that students undergo screening.
+All members of staff will have the authority to screen students.

-Before the installation of any technology for the purpose of screening pupils, the Headteacher will consult with the local police about whether the devices are appropriate.
+Before the installation of any technology for the purpose of screening students, the Headteacher will consult with the local police about whether the devices are appropriate.